-A Short Book to Make a Big Idea Accessible
+A Mini Book to Make a Big Idea Accessible

 Announcing The Great Sleepwalk: The Markets That Program Us — on Kindle (from 2 Dec 2025) paperback (from 8 Dec 2025)